 MONTEREY PENINSULA REGIONAL PARK DISTRICT BOARD OF DIRECTORS MEETING

+DATE: April 6, 2022

-DATE: March 16, 2022 TO: Board of Directors
+TO: Board of Directors

 FROM: Shuran Parker, Administrative Services Manager

 REVIEWED BY: Rafael Payan, General Manager

-SUBJECT: Consider Adoption of Resolution #2022-03, Re-Ratifying Its
+SUBJECT: Consider Adoption of Resolution #2022-05, Re-Ratifying Its

 Finding That, as a Result of the Continuing COVID-19 Pandemic State of Emergency Declared by Governor Newsom, Holding Board of Directors Meetings in Person Would Present Imminent

 Risks to the Health or Safety of Attendees

 SUMMARY:

 On September 16, 2021, Governor Newsom signed Assembly Bill (AB) 361 (ATTACHMENT 1).
 This legislation amends the Brown Act to allow legislative bodies subject to the Brown Act to meet via teleconference during a proclaimed state of emergency in accordance with teleconference procedures established by AB 361 rather than under the Brown Act's more narrow standard rules for participation in a meeting by teleconference.

 The Monterey County Health Officer has issued a recommendation for social distancing during legislative body meetings (ATTACHMENT 2).
-The Board of Directors of the Monterey Peninsula Regional Park District on October 19, 2021, made an initial finding of the need to conduct remote meetings, then reaffirmed those findings on November 3, 2021, December 1, 2021, December 14, 2021, January 5, 2022, February 2, 2022, and March 2, 2022.
+The Board of Directors of the Monterey Peninsula Regional Park District on October 19, 2021, made an initial finding of the need to conduct remote meetings, then reaffirmed those findings on November 3, 2021, December 1, 2021, December 14, 2021, January 5, 2022, February 2, 2022, March 2, 2022, and March 16, 2022.

-If the Board adopts the required findings at this March 16, 2022, meeting, it may meet remotely pursuant to AB 361 procedures until April 15, 2022.
+If the Board adopts the required findings at this April 6, 2022, meeting, it may meet remotely pursuant to AB 361 procedures until May 6, 2022.

 FISCAL IMPACT:

 There is no fiscal impact associated with taking this action.

 FUNDING SOURCE:

+Not applicable

+FUNDING BALANCE:

+Not applicable

+DISCUSSION: